Cirilla

 Example:

-from cirilla.Cirilla_model.modules import benchmark_model_part
+from cirilla.Cirilla_model import benchmark_model_part

 att = BertAttention(BertAttentionArgs(), RoPE(128, 512)).cuda().to(torch.bfloat16)